UBS Group Analysts Give Basf (BAS) a €73.00 Price Target

-UBS Group set a €73.00 ($84.88) target price on Basf (ETR:BAS) in a research note issued to investors on Tuesday morning, www.boersen-zeitung.de reports.
+UBS Group set a €73.00 ($84.88) price target on Basf (ETR:BAS) in a research note released on Monday, www.boersen-zeitung.de reports.
 The brokerage currently has a neutral rating on the basic materials company’s stock.

 About Basf